 With his commitment to democracy and pluralism and his understanding of the need for reconciliation among the communities in the country after a conflict that prevailed for more than three decades, President Rajapaksa in May 2010 appointed the Lessons Learnt and Reconciliation Commission (LLRC) to study the reasons for the failure of the earlier ceasefire with the LTTE, the genuine hardships undergone by the people during the terrorism of the LTTE and the battle against it, and also to seek reconciliation among communities based on restorative justice.
 The President has appointed a special Task Force to work out the means of implementing the key recommendations of the LLRC, many of which are being implemented, and a Work Plan for such implementation has already been made public to ensure transparency in this important work of reconciliation and peace building.

-He has initiated several major infrastructure development projects, among which are the construction of the new harbour and international airport at Hambantota and four other harbours in other locations, at least four new highways linking the major cities of the country, a coal-fired thermal power station at Norochcholai in the North Western Province, a multi-fuel thermal power station at Kerawalapitiya in the Western Gampaha District and a hydro-power station at Upper Kotmale in the central hills.
+Under President Mahinda Rajapaksa's leadership several major infrastructure development projects including the Magama Ruhunupura Mahinda Rajapaksa Port , the Mattala Rajapaksa International Airport (MRIA), the Southern expressway, the first phase of the coal-fired thermal power station at Norochcholai, the Kerawalapitiya Combined Cycle Thermal Power Plant and the Upper Kotmale Hydropower Project have been completed.
+He has also initiated projects to upgrade four harbors and construct three new expressways including a new northern expressway linking the major cities of the country.
 The emphasis on expansion of power supply in the country has seen more than 90 per cent of the country now having power from the National Grid, including Jaffna that was cut off by the LTTE, and the country is on target to having 100 per cent power supply in the next few years.

 The Government is paying keen attention to strengthening the rural economy with increased incentives to cultivators and the search for new markets for their produce.
 The development of Small and Medium Enterprises also receives considerable importance under the economic policies of the Rajapaksa presidency.